JohannesDeml/NetworkBenchmarkDotNet/README.md

 3. Add your library name to the [NetworkLibrary](../../blob/master/NetCoreNetworkBenchmark/NetworkLibrary.cs) enum
 4. Add your Implementation Constructor to `INetworkBenchmark.CreateNetworkBenchmark()`
 5. Use the `-l ` argument (or `BenchmarkConfiguration.Library`) to test your library and if everything works as expected.
-6. Run the benchmarks `./NetCoreNetworkBenchmark -b` and see if your library runs correct
+6. Run the benchmarks `./NetCoreNetworkBenchmark -b All` and see if your library runs correct
 7. Create a PR including your benchmark md results 🎉

 ### Rules for adding a benchmark